aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/importtableoptions/_index.md

 ```

-Indicates whether exporting caption as field name Only works for DataTable.
+Indicates whether exporting caption as field name

+**Remarks**

+Only works for DataTable.

 **Returns:**
 boolean